evinism/mistql/README.md

 ## Builtin Types

-MilliEQL's types correspond closely to JSON types, for interoperability between different languages.
+Beaker's types correspond closely to JSON types, for interoperability between different languages.

-MilliEQL has 4 primitive types:
+Beaker has 4 primitive types:

 - `string`
 - `number`
 - `null`
 - `boolean`

-MilliEQL also has 3 complex types:
+Beaker also has 3 complex types:

-- `Struct`
+- `struct`
-- `Array`
+- `array`
-- `Function`
+- `function`

-The interface of MilliEQL is restricted in that functions can neither be provided as data, nor returned as the result of a query -- they exist entirely within MilliEQL
+The interface of beaker is restricted in that functions can neither be provided as data, nor returned as the result of a query -- they exist entirely within Beaker

 # Reference

-The following is a reference of the builtin functions of MilliEQL
+The following is a reference of the builtin functions of beakerql

 ```
 keys